 Speaking of showing much earlier than the first two times, this apparently gives people the go-ahead to comment on your growing belly.
 “You’re belly is so big!” the cashier exclaims when you tell her you’re only 24 weeks along.
 But instead of the polite smile you might have displayed before, your hormones have given up on the idiocy and rudeness of others.
 “And your chin is so hairy!” you reply without a moment’s pause before going on your way.

-Third pregnancy be like “If you’re gonna deal it out, better be prepared to get it back.
-Sorry not sorry.”
+“If you’re gonna deal it out, better be prepared to get it back.
+Sorry, not sorry.”